 So, follow the given recipe and surprise everyone with this unique combination.

 - Get a mixing bowl and add the grated raw Papaya, cumin powder, asafoetida, red chili powder, turmeric powder, dry mango powder & salt in it.

 - Prepare the dough balls using wheat flour and gram flour mixture.

 - Stuff the prepared mixture in these balls and make parathas out of them.

 As you can see, the paratha preparation is not as complicated as it seems.
-The stuffing process does require good amount of time, but I think it’d be worth to spend that much time for tasty outcome.
+The stuffing process does require a good amount of time, but I think it’d be worth to spend that much time for a tasty outcome.